 Rehabilitation is good for the person, and the community

-Most prisoners have the opportunity to live in the community once they have finished their sentence.
-People under a custodial supervision order can also live in the community, once they are well again and if there is no risk to community safety.
-This means they have the chance to contribute to society and gain employment or more education.
+People under a Custodial Supervision Order may be able to live in the community, once they are well again and if there is no risk to community safety.
+This means they have the chance to reconnect with their family and community, contribute to society and gain employment or more education.
 The long-term goal of all supervision orders is always successful rehabilitation and a safer community.

-You can find more information about the CMIA via Victoria Legal Aid.
+You can find more information about the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (CMIA) via Victoria Legal Aid.

 Information provided by the Office of Public Prosecutions for victims and family members can be found here.